NikVoi/CV/README.md

 *********
 ***Languages:***

-B1 (But to meet the word parazits & litle russian word, but rarely)
+B1 - English (But to meet the word parazits)